-Sig’s P320 X Compact is an extension of the Sig P320 line.
+Sig’s P320 X Compact is an extension of the Sig P320 line that we’ll cover in our Sig P320 X Compact Review.
 Sig designed the P320 as a way to compete in the US striker fired market.
 The Sig P320 actually started out as the Sig 250, which is a hammer-fired double action only pistol.
 Sig only made the Sig P250 for a couple of years as it was not a commercial success.

 Since the introduction of the Sig P320, Sig has gained a lot of ground in the striker-fired market.
 Most notably, Sig received the contract for the M17, which is the Army’s main service sidearm and other military branches are adopting the M17 as well.
 The X Compact has a frame that is much different from other Sig P320 offerings.

 Sig developed their X line of pistols to be a higher-end more performance-oriented handgun option for the Sig P320 series.
 They also make an X5 in the P226 series as well.
 The X grip model is the heart of the Sig P320 X series.
 Sig designed the grip module to enhance the performance of the Sig P320 series.